The difference between Employer Branding (EB) and Recruitment Marketing (RM)

 What is Employer Branding (EB)

 “Employer Branding” (also known as “Employment Branding”) is a term used for the process of creating your company’s Employer Brand.
 Moreover, the strong Employer Brand communicates that your company is a good employer and a great working environment.
 It will help you to provide captivating reasons for joining your company.

-Furthermore, it is your company’s reputation as an employer, and presents your company as a desirable employer to attract high-quality candidates.
-It should be based on your company’s values, vision, and mission, also provide precise and clear answers to the so-called “big 4” Employer Branding questions:
+Furthermore, it is your company’s reputation as an employer and presents your company as a desirable employer to attract high-quality candidates.
+It should be based on your company’s values, vision, and mission, and also provide precise and clear answers to the so-called “big 4” Employer Branding questions:

 - Which positions do you need to fill (now and in the future)

 - Why would your ideal candidate want to work for your company?